-Monitoring and modelling nitrogen dynamics, and developing effective strategies to reduce nitrogen losses
+Monitoring and modelling nitrogen dynamics, and developing strategies to reduce nitrogen losses

 NitroScope addresses inefficient nitrogen fertilizer use by developing data-driven models and site-specific strategies across Europe to reduce nitrogen losses.